Process of Becoming a Heidelberg Graduate Student:

 - Apply for Graduate Studies Online.
-(If you have previously applied and are wanting to reactivate your admission, please fill out a Graduate Readmission Application.)
+(If you had previously attended courses at Heidelberg and are wanting to return, please fill out a Graduate Readmission Application.)

 - Submit admission documents (see specific program admission requirements) and international admission documents (if applicable).